Compute

 NOTE:

 A tag value can contain a maximum of 255 characters.
-Only letters, digits, spaces, and special characters (_.:=+-@) are allowed.
-The value cannot start or end with a space.
+Only letters, numbers, spaces, and special characters (_.:+-@) are allowed.

 4. Click OK to enter the editing page.